Blacklusion/wax-docs/docs/en/general-setup/claim-rewards.md

 ![img01](/media/claim-rewards/img01.png)

 ## 3. Manually claiming with an API / Cleos
 Manually performing an API request can be easily done with e.g. Cleos.
-You willl need to use the fillowing action for claiming rewards.
+You will need to use the following action for claiming rewards.
 Just exchange actor & owner with your own account name and replace permission with the name of your permission, you are signing with e.g. “active” or preferable a custom permission such as “claimrewards”.

 ```json
 {